mhite/swinsian2itlxml/README.md

 ## Change Log

+### 1.0.3

+- Fix for file classification.
+This should allow more supported file types to play in Serato DJ.
+- Default path to XML updated to reflect iTunes' most current default file path.
+The old file path was `~/Music/iTunes/iTunes Library.xml`.
+The new path is `~/Music/iTunes/iTunes Music Library.xml`.
+If the old behavior was working for you, you may need to explicitly pass the file path via the `--xml` option now.

 ### 1.0.2

 - Fix for `ValueError: strings can't contains control characters; use plistlib.Data instead` crash when XML-unsafe UTF-8 characters were encountered.
 Thanks to Seth Millstein for sending me a sample Swinsian database exhibiting this issue.
 Also thanks to [Lendar](https://github.com/Lendar) for submitting a [pull request](https://github.com/mhite/swinsian2itlxml/pull/4) which was the basis for this fix.